Stay Informed and Get Involved in Budget 2024

 I have been looking through this budget information for a date for Round 2 Budget Meetings but have not seen any dates posted.
 I did go back to previous Finance Meeting agendas and there is was indicated that the dates proposed are January 29th and 30th.
 Can you confirm those are still the correct dates?
 Thank you.

-dsiegers asked 12 months agoHi there,
+dsiegers asked about 1 year agoHi there,

 Thank you for your question.
 Round 2 budget meetings have been moved and will now take place on February 5.